SooryaGeorge7/Patient-Manager/README.md

 ## Future implementation

-* I want to add more styling to be able to mimick a real life application.
+* I want to add more styling to be able to mimic a real life application.
 * Id want to user to enter more details when adding patient such as address, cell no, etc.
 * An option to say if patient has paid for treatments or not.
 * An option to add notes for each patient.
 * I'd want to have a search function to be able to search for specific patient incase file number is lost.
 * I'd want to be able to print out quotations for each patient and have payment due to be included in.
 * Add implementation to include time needed for each appointment
-* Implement a calender system to mark out days that clinic will not be operatin( public holidays)
+* Implement a calendar system to mark out days that clinic will not be operating( public holidays)
 * Make application to manage patients for more than 1 dentist at a time.
 * Include more treatment options